londonhackspace/net-o-meter/README.md

 The client:
 -----------

-* don't use snmp and instead get the stats from the kernel directly (?).
+* ~~don't use snmp and instead get the stats from the kernel directly.~~
 * logging.
 * demonise.
+* double check the counter wrapping stuff
 * get the actual line speed from the adsl modem rather than hardcodeing it.

 The mbed code: